gayansanjeewa/gogeturl/README.md

 - **Error Handling**: Proper HTTP status codes and user-friendly messages are returned for all failure cases.
 - **No JavaScript**: The UI avoids JS for simplicity and backend focus, using Go templates for rendering.
 - **Testing Strategy**: Over 70% coverage with both unit and integration tests, testing user input flows and analyzer logic.
+- **CI Workflow**: Includes a basic GitHub Actions workflow that runs build and test steps using Makefile commands for consistency.

 ## Instructions